mzyl/bookbytes2.0/README.md

 - Should consider checking for sufficient content before displaying selected book.
   - If we can't figure out chapter/paragraph issues for all texts,
     - maybe we just display the texts we have working sufficiently for release.
+- I think the CurrentBook global variable in book.go is the new session problem.

 ### Ordered Plan
 - [x] Set up server to download full library